Bringing discrete-time Langevin splitting methods into agreement with thermodynamics: Numerical Simulations

 We note that $\left\langle(r^n)^k\right\rangle_n\rightarrow\left\langle(r)^k\right\rangle_{\rm exact}$ and $\left\langle(u^{n+\frac{1}{2}})^k\right\rangle_n\rightarrow\left\langle(u)^k\right\rangle_{\rm exact}$ for $\kappa_{\rm nl}=0$ and $N\rightarrow\infty$ when using BAOAB or any of the GJ methods for $\kappa>0$.

 Figures \ref{fig:2nd_r} and \ref{fig:2nd_u} show the differences between the non-zero continuous-time and discrete-time moments ($k\le10$) as a function of reduced time step $\Delta{t}\Omega_0$ for the GJ-I method applied to the two nonlinear oscillators with $\kappa_{\rm nl}=r_0^{-2}$.
 As described above, each marker signifies a simulation of $N=10^{11}$ time steps, and the simulated time steps span the entire stability range for the system.
 Figure \ref{fig:2nd_r} shows the results of the moments of the configurational degree of freedom along with dashed lines visualizing a quadratic slope.
 It is obvious that all the data are in very reasonable agreement with a second order error (in $\Delta{t}\Omega_0$) developing due to the nonlinearity $\kappa_{\rm nl}$ for both the symmetric (Fig.~\ref{fig:2nd_r}a) and the asymmetric (Fig.~\ref{fig:2nd_r}b) potentials, respectively.
+Ideally, by symmetry, all odd moments (open markers) in Fig.~\ref{fig:2nd_r}a should be zero regardless of $\Delta{t}$.
+However, lack of sampling efficiency prevents this, and the displayed open markers provide an indication of the statistical errors on calculating the moments.
+For example, we may infer the sampling error on the results for $k=6$ by looking at the magnitude of the displayed results for $k=5$ and $k=7$.
+We notice that the uncertainty (magnitude) of the odd moments tend to increase with the order of the moment.
+This is consistent with the fact that, for single well potentials, higher moments emphasize the statistical significance of infrequent events, thereby reducing the quality of the sampling for increasing $k$.
 Figure \ref{fig:2nd_u} similarly displays the comparable results for the kinetic, half-step degree of freedom.
 Again we observe very close agreement with second order error (in $\Delta{t}\Omega_0$) due to the nonlinearity $\kappa_{\rm nl}$ for both the symmetric (Fig.~\ref{fig:2nd_u}a) and the asymmetric (Fig.~\ref{fig:2nd_u}b) potentials, respectively.
-The noticeable discrepancy are the results for the $k=2$ order moments in Fig.~\ref{fig:2nd_u}, which behave with errors of fourth order in $\Delta{t}\Omega_0$.
-Of course, this is also in agreement with the expected weak (at least) second order derived above.
+The noticeable discrepancy are the results for the $k=2$ order moments in Fig.~\ref{fig:2nd_u}, which behave with errors of seemingly fourth order in $\Delta{t}\Omega_0$.
+Of course, this is also in agreement with the expected weak (at least) second order discussed above.
+As for the configurational coordinate shown for the symmetric potential in Fig.~\ref{fig:2nd_r}a, Fig.~\ref{fig:2nd_u}a shows the odd moments (open markers) of the velocities being overall unaffected by the time step.
+By symmetry, these should be zero, but the sampling efficiency is poor for higher order moments.
+For the asymmetric potential in Fig.~\ref{fig:2nd_u}b, we also observe that the expected value of the first moment of the velocity is insignificant.
+Overall, Figs.~\ref{fig:2nd_r} and \ref{fig:2nd_u} show that for moments that are not guaranteed to be zero by symmetry, their time step dependent response to a nonlinearity is of (at least) second order in $\Delta{t}$.
 We re-emphasize that similar simulations for BAOAB and any other GJ method have, in agreement with the observation in Sec.~\ref{sec:equivalence}, produced statistically identical results to the ones shown here.
+The inconsistencies found in BAOAB do not appear for these studies since the simulated potentials prevent diffusion and transport.